6 Tips to Handle Employee Conflict in the Workplace

-- Watch for conflict markers.
 Look for drops in productivity and sales, or increases in customer complaints during particular shifts or with specific departments.
-Watch for increase in sick leave or employees juggling shifts to avoid other specific employees.
+Watch for an increase in sick leave or employees juggling shifts to avoid other specific employees.
 Look for teams unable to meet deadlines or work well together.
 Look for body language that signals disrespect during meetings when others are talking.

-- Learn employee language.
-By this I mean that you must understand how employees communicate on an individual level, relying not only on verbal communication, but also body language.
-Observe (without spying) your employees.
+First, you need to understand how employees communicate on an individual level, relying not only on verbal communication, but also body language.
+Observe (without spying on) your employees.
 See how they are reacting, avoiding, connecting, and being.
 What do they say to each other?

-- Keep an eye on toxic employees.
-Some people seem to have conflict wherever they go.
+Some people seem to be at the center of conflict wherever they go.
 If it’s clear you have an employee who tends to be surrounded by conflict no matter what position or job they are given, keep an eye on them and the employees they work with.
 Be on the lookout for any hint of a problem.
 Talk to them about repeated issues, and give them an opportunity to improve or to get training or coaching.
 If the problem persists, you may need to take disciplinary action.